ONSdigital/SDG_11.2.1/docs/data_description.md

 We also use NI [population estimates](https://www.nisra.gov.uk/statistics/population/population-estimates-small-areas) from the Northern Ireland Statistics and Research Agency (NISRA) which give mid-year population estimates for small areas.
 These are not disaggregated by age and sex, so has to be calculated using proportions from 2011 census.
 This is explained in the calculation process.

-Scotland currently has no mid-year population estimates for OA, just LA.
+Scotland currently has no mid-year population estimates for OA, and we can only calculate population for each OA based on LA level.

-## Local Authorities (LA) Boundary
+## Local Authorities (LA) Boundary Data

 This section discusses the local authority boundaries data used for England & Wales, Scotland, and Northern Ireland.